 Imagine 1920s Birmingham, AL — a bustling steel town named Avondale.
 A cool, blue dusk lazily settles on the well-worn, red dirt streets, and the warm illumination of gas lamps glows forth from the windows of row houses, saloons, a service station and a firehouse.
 As the stars fall on Alabama, a lumbering pachyderm and her keeper emerge from a lush, idyllic park and zoo at the end of Main Street for an evening walkabout.
-The two gentle souls exist on the fringes as a daytime amusement, but come into their own cloaked in the solitude of their nocturnal strolls.
+The two gentle souls exist on the fringes as a daytime amusement but come into their own cloaked in the solitude of their nocturnal strolls.
 The enchanting elephant bellows her freedom-filled delight on the emptied streets as she explores the sleepy town, her keeper following along behind.
-Her large, curious elephant eye peers into the window of a bedroom, where a young Southern girl’s eyes widen in wonderment at the sight of her.
+She lumbers near a row house and her large, soulful elephant eye peers into the window of a bedroom, where a young Southern girl’s eyes widen in wonderment at the sight of her.
 “Hey, Miss Fancy,” whispers the little girl against the glass.

 After the ’60s, neglect, crime and kudzu swept over Avondale’s former beauty, and it became a desolate steel town with a forgotten past.
 However, the Friends of Avondale Park came together to restore the historic park to its former beauty, and in the past 10 years, Avondale has exploded with a youthful, entrepreneurial spirit that has brought the neighborhood back to life.
 It now embodies the New South, a place where local cuisine, art, music and, most importantly, entrepreneurial camaraderie are king.

 Let’s explore the creative corners and lively eateries along Avondale’s 41st Street.